my Why

 coHari commune

-Since its founding, INDICA has pursued this dual path of being both an educational and a grant-giving institution.
-Over the last ten years, we have awarded grants at a scale never before seen in our ecosystem.
-We have supported every conceivable need and enabled hundreds of individuals to pursue their dreams.
+Since its founding, INDICA has pursued a dual path of being both an educational and a grant-giving institution.
+Over the last ten years, we have awarded grants at a scale rarely seen in our ecosystem, supporting every conceivable need and helping hundreds pursue their dreams.

 my Who